 Candidates who choose to complete the research study must enroll in EDGCC 514.
 In lieu of enrolling in EDGCC 514 and completing a research study, candidates may enroll in two additional graduate courses in education at Saint Xavier University.
-The two courses should further the candidate's professional goals, and the courses selected must be approved by the faculty advisor and the associate dean of graduate studies.
+The two courses should further the candidate's professional goals, and the courses selected must be approved by the faculty adviser.
 EDGRS 523 or EDGSP 523 will count as one of the optional courses.

-Certification and Degree Requirements for Certified Elementary Teachers (Type 03) Pursuing a Subsequent Certificate in Early Childhood (Type 04)
+Licensure and Degree Requirements for Licensed Elementary Teachers Pursuing a Subsequent Endorsement in Early Childhood

-Candidates who currently have a Type 03 (elementary education) certificate and who have had experiences in teaching students at the K-3 level can pursue a subsequent Type 04 (early childhood education) certificate and take additional courses that will lead to a master's degree, as well as a special education approval.
+Candidates who currently have a Professional Educator License endorsed to teach elementary education and who have had experiences in teaching students at the K-3 level can pursue a subsequent Early Childhood Education endorsement and take additional courses that will lead to a master's degree, as well as a early childhood special education approval.

 Candidates need to successfully complete the following prerequisites:

 valid, current, professional educator license with an Elementary Education endorsement (Type 03 certificate)